timroster/digidevcon-iks/workshop/exercise-2/README.md

 1. Using `kubectl`, you can now update your deployment to use the `v2` image. `kubectl` allows you to change details about existing resources with the `set` subcommand.
 We can use it to change the image being used.

+    ```text
-    ```$ kubectl set image deployment/guestbook guestbook=ibmcom/guestbook:v2```
+    kubectl set image deployment/guestbook guestbook=ibmcom/guestbook:v2
+    ```

    Note that a pod could have multiple containers, each with its own name.
 Each image can be changed individually or all at once by referring to the name.
 In the case of our `guestbook` Deployment, the container name is also `guestbook`.
 Multiple containers can be updated at the same time. ([More information](https://kubernetes.io/docs/user-guide/kubectl/kubectl_set_image/).)

-1. Run `kubectl rollout status deployment/guestbook` to check the status of the rollout.
-The rollout might occur so quickly that the following messages might _not_ display:
+1. Check the status of the rollout.
+The rollout might occur so quickly that the example messages might _not_ display:

+    ```text
+    kubectl rollout status deployment/guestbook
+    ```

    ```console
    $ kubectl rollout status deployment/guestbook